vanbumi/AI-Engineer-Roadmap/1_MLCC/1_Linear-regression.md

 Question 4.

+Which of these controls the size of the steps of the gradient descent algorithm?

+Learning rate
+Loss function
+Batch size
+Regularization rate

 The **Learning rate** controls the size of the steps taken by the gradient descent algorithm.
 It determines how quickly or slowly the algorithm converges towards the minimum of the loss function.
 A higher learning rate means larger steps, which can speed up the convergence but also risk overshooting the minimum.
 Conversely, a lower learning rate means smaller steps, which can provide more precise convergence but may take longer to reach the minimum.

 Question 5.

+Suppose you are training a linear regression model and after about 100 iterations you notice that the loss is high and trending downward, but not by a significant amount.
+What is likely to be the problem?

+The learning rate is too large.
+The learning rate is too small.
+Your dataset has too many examples.
+Your dataset does not have enough examples.

 The likely problem is that **the learning rate is too small**.